 Trauma does not possess a time limit.
 Even if a disaster occurred a long time ago, the impact of the trauma can continue on for years without the appropriate treatment to alleviate the pain.
 As experts continue to develop a stronger understanding of the impact trauma can have on the brain, improved methods of treatment have increased the ability of individuals to return to a healthier lifestyle without suffering from the upsetting symptoms of untreated trauma.

-Treatment for trauma helps reduce the ever-present fear and anxiety and can help the individual develop appropriate coping skills.
-Even if trauma experiences were severe, healing and hope are possible and attainable.
+Treatment and rehab at a professional center for trauma helps reduce the ever-present fear and anxiety and can help the individual develop appropriate coping skills.
+Even if trauma experiences were severe, healing and hope are possible and attainable when effective rehab at a treatment center, such as Serenity Knolls in California, is received.

 Nearly 70% of Americans have suffered a traumatic incident.
 5% of those individuals will eventually develop a trauma-related disorder such as PTSD.
 Sexual assault, rape, unexpected death of loved ones, physical violence, and automobile accidents make up most causes of trauma-related disorders such as PTSD.